Climate forcing data#

 Source: GEE Data Catalog

-…and read some settings from the config.ini file:
+To get started we read some settings from the config.ini file again:

 • input/output folders for data imports and downloads